libxsmm/libxsmm/README.md

 make JIT=1
 ```

 You can use the aforementioned THRESHOLD parameter to control the matrix sizes for which the JIT compilation will be performed.
+However, explicitly requested kernels (by calling libxsmm_build_jit) are not subject to a problem size threshold.
+Moreover, building with JIT=2 (in fact, 1<JIT and JIT!=0) allows to solely rely on explicitly generating kernels at runtime.

 Notes: Modern Linux distributions have support for transparent huge pages (THP).
 LIBXSMM takes care of this feature when setting execute permissions of the code
 cache's pages.
-However, we measured up to 30 precent slowdown when running JITed code which was stored on THP.
+However, we measured up to 30 percent slowdown when running JITted code which was stored on THP.
 For systems with kernel 2.6.38 or later it is possible
 to disabled the usage of THP of mmap regions.
 Please modify [src/libxsmm_build.c](https://github.com/hfp/libxsmm/blob/master/src/libxsmm_build.c#L158), if you think you got hit by this problem (you need to remove the "-c89" flag when building LIBXSMM):

 ```C